-If drawn face-up during the Kick Open the Door phase, a Trap card applies to the player who drew it.
+If drawn face-up during the Unlock the Door phase, a Curse card applies to the person who drew it.

-If acquired some other way, such as by Looting The Room, Trap cards go into your hand and may be played on any player at any time.

-Usually, a Trap affects its victim immediately (if it can) and is then discarded.
-However, some Traps give a penalty later in the game or have a persistent effect.
-Keep these cards until you get rid of the Trap or the penalty takes effect.
-(Persistent Trap cards may not be discarded to power Affiliation abilities.
+If acquired some other way, such as by Looting the Room, Curse cards go into your hand and may be played on any player at any time a penalty later in the game or have a persistant effect.
+Keep these cards until you get rid of the Curse or the penalty takes effect.
+(Curse cards you keep as a reminder may not be discarded to power Role or Proficiency abilities.
 Nice try!)